wulf-data-engineering/kiek/README.md

 kiek -b kafka.example.com:9092 --schema-registry-url https://schema-registry.example.com:8081 -u user          # uses Basic Auth kiek -b kafka.example.com:9092 --schema-registry-url https://schema-registry.example.com:8081 -u user:password # uses Basic Auth
 ```

+If kiek encounters a binary payload in the AVRO format of the Confluent Schema Registry, it looks up the schema in the
+configured registry.

 Default is `http://localhost:8081` if the broker is local.